vicmmg/vicmmg/README.md

 # Hello there👋, I'm Victor Moreno and I'm looking for a job, you can hire me per hour, event, project or contract.

-I'm a software engineer with 13 years of experience writing software.
-I've worked with a wide range of technologies over the years, and have become proficient in many programming languages. **Currently my focus is on the fields of crypto, infosec(Purple team), UX, and AI.**
+I'm a software engineer with 14 years of experience writing software.
+I've worked with a wide range of technologies over the years, and have become proficient in many programming languages.

 ## 🔭 What I Do